CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 Just as we did for Boolean partial elements, we can ask whether a partial element defined on some part of a cube can be extended to the whole cube.
-The partial element ``trueOrFalse`` above definitely cannot extend to a whole element, since a whole element `p i : Bool` for `i : I` for which `p i0 = true` and `p i1 = false` would be a path `true ≡ false`, something we've already checked is contradictory in ``true≢false``.
+The partial element ``true-false-Partial`` above definitely cannot extend to a whole element, since a whole element `p i : Bool` for `i : I` for which `p i0 = true` and `p i1 = false` would be a path `true ≡ false`, something we've already checked is contradictory in ``true≢false``.

-However, Agda bakes in guarantees that certain partial elements can be extended to total ones.
-In short, Agda allows us to "close off open boxes" using an operation called ``hcomp`` (which stands for "homogeneous composition").
+However, Agda guarantees that *certain* partial elements can be extended to total ones.
+In short, Agda allows us to close off open boxes using an operation called ``hcomp`` (which stands for "homogeneous composition").
 An open box is a part of the cube which contains the entire bottom face and some pieces of the side walls.